louissxu/tictactoe/README.md

 CSS is written in Sass and compiled to plain CSS using node-sass via a VS Code build script.

 UX design from a mix of sources.
 Some loosely based on material design components.
 All coded in plain css without the use of a front-end framework.

+Symbols are emoji for variety.
+Debated whether to embed/hardcode an emoji font or embed svg/images directly.
+However, the decision was made to avoid this.
+Best solution likely involves webpack or twemoji or similar and was beyond the scope of this project.
+Accepted that in devices without native up-to-date emoji support there might be tofu for the unrecognised emoji.